mendoza-git/jao-ventures/content/about.md

 ---

 # Who We Are
-At JAO1 Ventures, we are a boutique investment bank with a focus on acquiring, enhancing, and managing properties to create lasting value.
+At JAO Ventures, we are a boutique investment bank with a focus on acquiring, enhancing, and managing properties to create lasting value.
 Founded with a vision to fuel innovation through strategic investments, our team combines deep market expertise with a personalized approach to help our clients achieve their financial goals.

 With a commitment to excellence and integrity, we specialize in identifying high-potential opportunities in real estate and guiding clients through every stage of the investment process.
 Whether you’re a seasoned investor or just beginning your journey, JAO is your trusted partner in building a future of growth and prosperity.